25benjaminli/25benjaminli/README.md

 # Hi, I'm Ben. (͠≖ ͜ʖ͠≖)👌
-## I am a student from New Jersey who enjoys full stack development for web and mobile applications.
+## I am a student from New Jersey who enjoys full stack development for web and mobile applications, and bug developer.

 I am proficient in a number of languages, including **python, javascript, java**, html, css, SQL, c, c++, and dart.